oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 The CloudSystem leverages Microsoft Endpoint Manager - Intune (Intune) to provide both Mobile Device Management (MDM) and Mobile Application Management (MAM) controls to protect mobile devices and data stored on them.
 Both Windows laptops and iOS devices will be enrolled within Intune and tagged as Corporate devices, allowing policies to be centrally managed and deployed.
 This includes configuring storage encryption, disabling unneeded features and controlling application behaviour.

 The CloudSystem does not include the use of privately-owned mobile devices.
-Only Agency-owned devices are enrolled and allowed to access data.
+Only organisation-owned devices are enrolled and allowed to access data.

 iOS devices are hardened in accordance with the ACSC ‘[Security Configuration Guide - Apple iOS 14 Devices](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/remote-working-and-secure-mobility/secure-mobility/security-configuration-guide-apple-ios-14-devices)’ and Information Security Manual (ISM) with specific deviations to maximise usability for the target users as described below.
-Note: Agencies should do a risk assessment before deciding to change settings relating to mobile devices.
+Note: Organisations should do a risk assessment before deciding to change settings relating to mobile devices.

 Bluetooth is enabled as it allows users to pair devices they may require to perform their duties (e.g. conference calls or online meetings).

 Users can reset certain security settings in Personal Hotspot and Passcode for situations where the passcode/password may have been compromised.

 The CloudSystem does not include the use of a full VPN on mobile devices, and therefore a direct connection to the internet is used.
-It is recommended Agencies consider implementing a VPN for mobile devices in accordance with the ACSC's recommendation for iOS devices.
-The blueprint includes suggested [per app VPN configuration](../as-built-as-configured/intune-configuration.md#ios-per-app-vpn), however the selection and configuration of a VPN server is the responsibility of the Agency.
+It is recommended organisations consider implementing a VPN for mobile devices in accordance with the ACSC's recommendation for iOS devices.
+The blueprint includes suggested [per app VPN configuration](../as-built-as-configured/intune-configuration.md#ios-per-app-vpn), however the selection and configuration of a VPN server is the responsibility of the organisation.

 Applications are installed from the App Store using the Volume Purchasing Program (VPP) tokens through Apple Business Manager Enrollment.
 This provides application control for iOS mobile devices, and removes the need for users having to install applications from the App Store through an Apple ID.